 Destination - The URL/port of the forwarding endpoint, such as your server or cloud service.
 You can specify the hostname, port number, path, and protocol to use.

-Header manipulation - In addition to forwarding data, Beam can add or modify header information, such as IMSI, IMEI, signature, pre-shared key, and custom headers, to help you to identify the source of the incoming data.
+Header manipulation - In addition to forwarding data, Beam can add or modify header information, such as IMSI, IMEI, signature, pre-shared key, custom headers, and Authorization to help you to identify the source of the incoming data.
 Formatting will vary based on the forwarding destination protocol.

 TCP → HTTP/HTTPS entry point - Data transmitted by TCP may be split when converting to HTTP/HTTPS.
 When sending large data, please consider using the HTTP entry point.